cashapp/cloner/README.md

 4. Repeat from 1 in parallel with 3 but don't start applying transactions until the previous transactions have completed and the checkpoint table has been written to

 Parallel replication can encounter partial failure as in some transactions may be written before the checkpoint table is written to.
 In this case when replication starts over again some transactions are re-applied.
 Fortunately the way we apply a transaction is idempotent.

+## Sharded cloning

+Cloner supports merging sharded databases for all the algorithms above.
+We filter the target side query by shard using a configurable where clause so we can clone/checksum a single shard at the time without deleting a bunch of out-of-shard data.